 Music is a social experience, which is why cheap Bluetooth speakers are exploding in popularity.
 Every party needs music, but you don’t have to spend a fortune on speakers to set the tone because the cheap Bluetooth speakers market is booming.

-Editors’ note: this list was updated on April 15, 2019, to include the JBL Clip 3 and reflect price changes.
+Editors’ note: this list was updated on June 20, 2019, to fix broken links.

 What you should know about cheap Bluetooth speakers

 Plenty of listed speakers here are water-resistant, so here’s a quick rundown of Ingress Protection (IP) ratings and what they mean to your specific model.
 If you want to take a deep-dive, make sure to read our feature.

 |IPX2||✓||Dripping water (3 mm/min)

 Limit: Device max tilt of 15° from drips

 Limit: Device max tilt of 60° from sprays

 The Anker Soundcore 2 is the best cheap Bluetooth speaker

 As with many successors, the Anker Soundcore 2 takes what was great about its predecessor and improves upon what was just OK.
 It’s a 12W, IPX5-certified speaker, so it can withstand strong jets of water but not full submersion.